This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

-In 2008, NIJ funded the Urban Institute to evaluate DNA testing results from a sample of 634 homicide and sexual assault cases (715 convicted offenders) that occurred in Virginia between 1973 and 1987.
+In 2008, NIJ funded the Urban Institute to evaluate DNA testing results from a sample of 634 homicide and sexual assault cases (715 convicted persons) that occurred in Virginia between 1973 and 1987.
 The goal of the study was to determine what proportion of the people convicted in those cases might be exonerated if evidence that was retained in the cases was DNA tested.

 The researchers sorted the DNA test results into four categories:

 - Indeterminate — DNA testing could not determine whether the convicted person was the source of the DNA on the evidence.

 - Inculpatory — DNA testing confirmed that the person convicted was the source of the DNA.

 - Exculpatory but insufficient to support exoneration — DNA testing eliminated the convicted person as the source of the DNA, but elimination was not sufficient to support potential exoneration without additional probative evidence.